AlessioNegri/SpacecraftSimulator/README.md

 ## 3 Orbit Insertion

 The first phase of a mission is to bring the spacecraft to space from Earth.
 This can be done thanks to a launcher.
 It is possible to simulate up to 3 **stages** in series activating them through the switch buttons.
 The **pitchover conditions** establish the altitude at which the rocket starts turning with a flight path angle slightly different from the 90 degress at launch.
+The **circular parking orbit conditions** allow the user to select the altitude of the target circular orbit, giving the value of the velocity for it.

+Each stage is characterized by some parameters used by the *Calculate Staging* button to make an initial estimate for the parameters the user find on the *System Settings*.

 <p align="center"><img src="./images/orbit_insertion_1.png" width="100%"></p>

 Under the menu item `Missions / Orbit Insertion / Simulation`, the launcher trajectory and data can be visualized and analyzed from the main window.
+It can be seen, from the example below, that the launcher reached the target altitude with the desired velocity, with a small flight path angle.
+In addition, the usage of three stages allow keeping the acceleration at small values.

 <p align="center"><img src="./images/orbit_insertion.png" width="100%"></p>